Loading...

 Share this with your friends, family, and colleagues

-For the young people in our lives today, the exam stress felt is no different – although it could be speculated that, if anything, it’s worse.
-The pressures of social media, the long-term impact of interruptions to education from the pandemic and lockdowns, and mental health struggles may all have their part to play in why increasing numbers of children and young people are turning to organisations like Childline for help with exam anxiety.
+For the young people in our lives today, exam season is a stressful time and might even be considered worse than previous years.
+The pressures of social media comparison and mental health struggles may all have their part to play in why increasing numbers of children and young people are turning to organisations like Childline for help with exam anxiety.

 illustration of text books